EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 - `AutoCreateInputTypes` has been moved to `SchemaBuilderOptions` and is now defaulted to `true`.
 - `AddNonAttributedMethods` has been move to `SchemaBuilderOptions.AddNonAttributedMethodsInControllers`

+## Register `GraphQLValidator`

+`GraphQLValidator` is no longer magically added to your method fields (mutations/subscriptions).
+If you wish to use it please register it in your services.
+There is a new helper method in EntityGraphQL.AspNet `AddGraphQLValidator()`.
+This means you can implement and register your own implementation.